 How can local governments support Resilience STAR™?

 Local governments are encouraged wherever possible to work with DHS to apply any available government incentives to make it easier for homeowners, contractors, homebuilders, and evaulators to pursue Resilience STAR™ home designations.
 Those incentives could include state-level hazard mitigation grants, mortgage modifications by local public housing authorities, tax credits, or expediting building permits.
-For the Pilot Projects to be successful, DHS also needs local governments to help spread the word about the opportunity to participate in the Pilot to local builders, contractors, home evaluators, insurance companies, real estate agents and homeowners.

 Can homes get Resilience STAR™ designations by meeting the requirements of local building codes?

-Resilience STAR™ homes will be built exclusively to the IBHS “code-plus” requirements.
+At the current time, Resilience STAR™ homes will be built exclusively to the IBHS “code-plus” requirements.
 The Pilot Project is an opportunity for homeowners, builders, contractors, and evaluators to learn how to enhance the resilience of their homes beyond the minimum safety requirements typically found in building codes – and, by doing so, perhaps even save money in the long run.

 What financial incentives are available for Resilience STAR™ pilot projects?